A chic family-friendly ski and spa hotel with the sunniest terrace in the Trois Vallées”

 - Courchevel 1650’s predominantly blue and green runs are wider, longer and less crowded than others in the Trois Vallées – ideal for beginners and children

-- Accommodation to suit everyone: double rooms, family rooms with bunk beds, lofts and lodges with 2-6 bedrooms, and a romantic cabin for 2
+- Accommodation to suit everyone: double rooms, family rooms with bunk beds, and lofts with 2-6 bedrooms

 - Flexible meal arrangements, too – rates for hotel rooms include breakfast and dinner, guests in the lofts and lodges can self-cater some meals, and the lodges have visiting chefs